rahulbhoyar1995/IBM_Data_Science_Repo/README.md

 This repository is created for IBM's Data Science Proffessional Certificate Course.

 All the exercises required to complete the course are here.
 They are attached from IBM's Watson Studio.
-Exercise are in form of Jupyter Notebook files.
+All the exercises are in form of Jupyter Notebook files.